modlfo/VultModules/README.md

 ![Stabile](/images/Stabile-render.png?raw=true "Stabile")
 ![Lateralus](/images/Lateralus-render.png?raw=true "Lateralus")

+If you want to support the development of these plugins you can make a donation in this link: [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PNHBZ9J4CGYQU)

 ## Description

 - Rescomb: a module can be used either as a filter or as a resonator (when increasing the feedback).
 The frequency can be controlled with a pitch voltage 1 V/Oct.